PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 * Test BlockEvent perms... they appear like they don't work.

-* DONE: Issue with placeholders bars and rankup costs...

 * Add support for BOSS BAR when holding pick axe.
 Maybe setup placeholders in the config.yml?